Conflict of Interest? Trump Sons Go to Dubai for Golf Complex

 Meanwhile, the United Arab Emirates came out as one of the few Muslim countries to defend Trump’s now-suspended travel ban on seven Muslim-majority countries and all refugees.

 As thousands in the U.S. protested at major airports against the bans, the UAE’s foreign minister said Trump’s executive order was an “internal affair” and not meant against Islam.

 Oil-rich Arab countries in the Persian gulf have also subtly expressed happiness over Trump’s victory as they expect him to implement aggressive policies against their regional enemy Iran as well as potentially supporting their interests in Yemen and Syria.

-Posted by Ian Greenhalgh on February 16, 2017, With 931 Reads Filed under World.
+Posted by Ian Greenhalgh on February 16, 2017, With 938 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.